How can songs and music help you learn French?

 Babbel offers many language courses.
 It includes interactive exercises, dialogues, and audio recordings by native speakers.

-While it’s not a music-focused app, it has some songs or musical elements as part of its lessons.
+While it’s not a music-focused app, its lessons include some songs or musical elements.

 (iv) Memrise

-Memrise uses spaced repetition and mnemonic techniques to help memorize vocabulary and phrases.
+Memrise employs spaced repetition and mnemonic techniques to facilitate memorization of vocabulary and phrases.

 This app includes audio recordings of native speakers pronouncing words and phrases.
 It may sometimes include musical elements.